Reclaim purpose and restore sanity

 Now, if you recognize some of these attributes in your boss (or yourself), that doesn’t make them (or you) a villain.
 It means there’s a problem to fix.
-Assessing how the meeting is run helps identify exactly what needs fixing.
+Assessing how the meetings run helps identify exactly what needs fixing.
 So, let’s jump to how.

-If you have a bold new idea, why test the fates?
-The truth is you may only have minutes to present, explain and argue your position in a meeting.
-Therefore, consider in a meeting to be the operative words.
+If you have a bold new idea, why test the Fates?
+The truth is that you may only have minutes to present, explain and argue your position in a meeting.
+So consider “in a meeting” to be the operative words.

-Prince Hal understood this premise, so he became an expert at conversation shaping—anticipating discussion points and talking with influencers in private, long before meeting in public.
+Prince Hal understood this premise, so he became an expert at conversation shaping, anticipating discussion points and talking with influencers in private, long before meeting in public.
 Doing so, he was better able to discern motivations and present mutual benefits.
-For you, it offers your leader and co-workers proof that you value their opinion and are interested in their objectives.
+For you, it offers your leader and coworkers proof that you value their opinions and are interested in their objectives.
 You’re an asset, not an obstacle.

 This is consensus building, and it’s vital when you’re not the ultimate decider (and it’s still a powerful tool when you are).
 Shaping conversation primes participants.